-Saira Khan, ’09, is a former undergraduate student who is now the Director of Social Media at the New Yorker.
+Rebecca Haddaway, ’18, is a former UMBC English Honors student who is studying for her Master’s degree at Pennsylvania State University.
 Read about her experience at UMBC and post-graduation work below: